Jolly LLB: Plot

-With Pratap's help, Jolly collects the video footage of the car involved in the accident and presents it to the court.
-Rajpal counters that the car was driven by the driver of Dewan family and the footage was fake.
-Jolly refutes it by successfully cross examining the driver, who finally accepts that he has registered a false statement.
-The Judge orders the police to provide a bodyguard for Jolly after he is manhandled by Rajpal's assistants.
-Although Sub-Inspector Satbir Rathi, who is also on Rajpal's payroll, tries to sabotage him, Jolly, with the help of the bodyguard, leaves for Gorakhpur after he learns that Sadakant Mishra, a survivor of the accident stays there.
+With the help of Pratap, Jolly collects the video footage of the car involved in the accident and presents it to the court.
+Rajpal counters that the car was driven by the Dewan family's driver and the footage was fake.
+Jolly refutes it by successfully cross-examining the driver, who finally admits that he had registered a false testimony.
+Judge Tripathi then orders the police to provide a bodyguard for Jolly after he is manhandled by Rajpal's colleagues.
+Although Sub-Inspector Satbir Rathi, who is also on Rajpal's payroll, tries to sabotage him, Jolly, with the help of his bodyguard, Constable Haldiram, leaves for Gorakhpur after learning that Sadakant Mishra, a survivor of the accident, stays there.

 Jolly, after passing through many hurdles, successfully brings Mishra to the court.
 Rajpal tries to scuttle proceedings but the hesitant Tripathi overrules him.
-Mishra reveals the truth of the accident: that night, he and his relatives were sleeping on the footpath when Rahul Dewan drove his Land Cruiser over them, except Mishra.
-When he saw Mishra witnessing what he did, Rahul backed his car hoping to run over him, but instead ran over his leg, resulting in it being amputated.
-Mishra also states that Rathi had threatened him after the accident and fabricated the investigation.
-He was only allowed to go after he offered his hard-earned money and jewelry for his sister's wedding.
+Mishra reveals the truth of the accident; that night, he and his relatives were sleeping on the footpath when Rahul Dewan drove his Land Cruiser over them, except Mishra.
+When he saw Mishra witnessing what he did, Rahul Dewan backed his car, hoping to run over him, but instead ran over his leg, resulting in it being amputated.
+Mishra also states that Rathi had threatened him after the accident and fabricated the investigation, and that he was only allowed to go after he offered his hard-earned money and jewellery for his sister's marriage to Rathi.
 Mishra also identifies Rahul Dewan as the one who drove the car.
-After the emotional closing arguments by Rajpal and Jolly, the judge directs the police department to suspend Rathi and initiate a criminal inquiry against him and also declares Rahul Dewan as guilty of the crime and sentences him to seven years in jail under Section 304 of the Indian Penal Code.
+After the emotional closing arguments by Rajpal and Jolly, Tripathi directs the police department to suspend Rathi and initiate a criminal inquiry against him, and also declares Rahul Dewan as guilty of the crime and sentences him to seven years of imprisonment.
 As Jolly walks out receiving praises, Rajpal sits crestfallen over losing a case for the first time.

 Cast

+The film cast has been listed below: